 We work closely with CSP faculty to design sessions related to research during students' first year.
 Contact email@example.com to request one of the sessions below or to arrange a session that meets your needs.

-This session reviews the distinction between primary and secondary sources, using a hypothetical assignment based on your CSP syllabus.
-Students then generate concept maps of keywords related to their hypothetical research topic.
-Students then practice searching for information in an array of library owned and open online resources in order to then discuss the evidentiary value of the resources they find.
+This session reviews the distinction between primary and secondary sources, engages students in processes that help them identify their research needs and introduces useful tools to meet those needs.
+Students generate concept maps of keywords and practice searching for information in an array of library owned and open online resources in order to then discuss the evidentiary value of the resources they find.

 Understanding and Managing Citations